 How does a young person end up without a place to call home?

 Sadly, thousands do, every single day.
-Youth homelessness is a huge, under-recognized, and growing problem that needs to be addressed urgently.
+Youth homelessness is a huge, under-recognised and growing problem that needs to be tackled urgently.

-Sage embarked on producing this report because we care about the potential of all young people, and our philanthropic commitment through Sage Foundation is to work toward a world in which no young person is prevented from reaching their potential.
+Sage embarked on this report because we are passionate about the potential of all young people, and our philanthropic commitment through Sage Foundation, is to work towards a world where no young person is held back from reaching that potential.

-We have witnessed the importance of commissioning independent research into youth homelessness in the UK, in order to better grasp the magnitude of the challenge, identify the inspiring work already taking place, and understand where our efforts should be focused.
-We decided to focus on London and Newcastle, the latter being Sage’s birthplace.
+We saw the importance of commissioning independent research into youth homelessness in the UK, to better understand the scale of the challenge, what inspiring work is already happening and understand where we can best offer our help.
+We decided to focus on London and Newcastle – the latter, Sage’s birthplace.

-Why is this so important for our business builder community?
+Why is this important for our Business Builder community?

-Ending youth homelessness and providing young people with the support they need is not only possible—it's our duty as a fair and modern society.
-Tackling this problem now changes what our future will look like.
+Ending youth homelessness and ensuring that young people have the support they need is not only possible, but it is also our duty as a fair and modern society.
+Tackling this now changes what our future looks like.

-It is our firm belief that businesses play a central role in the eradication of youth homelessness.
-We must use our resources to support and collaborate with local authorities, policy makers, charity partners, and educators in our communities, so as to create, strengthen, and advocate for services capable of tackling youth homelessness and its root causes.
+It is our belief that businesses have a central role to play in the eradication of youth homelessness.
+We must use our resources to support and collaborate with; local authorities, policymakers, charity partners and educators in our communities, to strengthen, advocate for and build services that tackle youth homelessness and its root causes.

-The reality of youth homelessness extends well beyond our basic perception of sleeping on a street corner; it is in fact a reality often hard to visualize at all.
+The reality of youth homelessness goes far beyond our basic understanding of sleeping on a street corner – indeed, it is a reality that is often hard to see at all.

-The national picture we discovered is startling.
-16 to 24 year-olds officially recognized as homeless make up just 12% (16,000) of the total number of young people soliciting their local authorities for support; nearly double that number are turned away (22%, or 30,000).
+The national story we found is startling.
+16-24 year olds who are accepted as statutorily homeless, make up just 12% (16,000) of the total number of young people that approach their local authority for support; nearly double that number will be turned away (22%, 30,000).

-These figures also fail to account for the "hidden homeless", i.e., those living on the streets or barely surviving by couch-surfing with no guarantee of where they'll sleep each night.
-On any given night, up to 255,000 young people are estimated to experience hidden homelessness.
-They are all at risk; they all need help.
-Yet they remain invisible and are unlikely to be monitored or offered appropriate support.
+These figures also fail to account for the ‘hidden homeless’; those who are living on the streets or just getting by on couch surfing with no guarantee of where they will sleep each night.
+On any one night, up to 255,000 young people are estimated to experience hidden homelessness.
+They are all at risk, they all need help.
+Yet, they remain invisible and are unlikely to be monitored or offered appropriate support.

-Many risk factors for youth homelessness can be spotted early and if properly addressed, the problem could be reduced dramatically.
-For example, around one fifth of all young homeless people are believed to have left a care facility, a quarter are LGBT (often having coped with difficult family experiences linked to their identity), and 14% have a criminal record.
-Improved responses to each of these life experiences could help more young people find their way.
+Many of the risk factors for youth homelessness could be spotted early and if they were tackled properly we could dramatically reduce the problem.
+For example, around a fifth of young homeless people are thought to be care leavers, a quarter are LGBT (and have often had difficult family experiences linked to this), and 14% have a history of youth offending.
+Improved responses to each of these life experiences could help more young people flourish.

-Young homeless people’s voices are all too often missing from the debate, but our research has revealed the important interactions taking place between education and youth homelessness.
+Young homeless people’s voices are too often missing from the debate but our research reveals the important interactions between education and youth homelessness.

-We found that system failures force far too many young people out of an educational path despite high aspirations in many instances.
-And yet these are the very young people most in need of the stability and opportunities offered by education.
+We found that failures in the system mean that far too many young people are forced out of education, despite frequently having high educational aspirations.
+Yet, these are the very young people most in need of the stability and opportunities offered by education.

-As a result, this report seeks, above all else, to listen to and share some of these young people’s first-hand stories, rather than make assumptions about what their lives are like and what kind of help they want or need.
+That is why in this report, more than anything, we wanted to listen to and share some of these young people’s stories first-hand, rather than making assumptions about what their lives are like and what kind of help they want or need.

-Thanks to the Grenfell Housing Association and Your Homes Newcastle, we were able to work with 10 young people on developing this report.
-Aged between 17 and 23, these participants were trained in photography and interviewing skills, so they could control the narrative of their unique, deeply personal and often traumatic stories.
+Thanks to Grenfell Housing Association and Your Homes Newcastle we have worked with 10 young people to develop this report.
+Aged between 17 to 23 they were trained in photography and interview skills, so that they could be in the driving seat in telling their unique, deeply personal and often traumatic stories.
 It is our privilege to introduce these remarkable young people in our report.

 What happens now?

-This report is just the beginning for Sage, and we hope others will follow; our recommendations provide a road map for how all actors can play their part.
+This report is just the beginning for Sage and we hope others; our recommendations provide a road map for how everyone can play their part.

-This is a call for collaboration, as much as a call for action.
-In 2018, we will look to work with leaders from businesses, charities, education, community, and government to build on the recommendations issued in this report.
+This is a call for collaboration, as much as action.
+In 2018, we will look to work with business, charity, education, community and government leaders to build on the recommendations from this report.
 We’ll continue working with and consulting young people.
-We’ll be starting in Sage’s hometown of Newcastle.
-And we’ll be looking for innovative and practical support to prevent at-risk youth from ever experiencing homelessness.
+We’ll start in Sage’s hometown of Newcastle.
+And, we’ll be looking for innovative and practical support that will stop at risk young people ever experiencing homelessness.